 7) Descending Technique

-What goes up has to come down and, if you’re a nervous or poor descender, you’ll waste significant energy and lose chunks of time on the downhills.
-Improve your descending skills and not only will your overall riding speed be higher but you’ll also have more energy in the tank for tackling the ups.
+What goes up has to come down and, if you are a nervous or poor descender, you will waste significant energy and lose time on the downhills.
+Improve your descending skills and not only will your overall riding speed be higher but you will also have more energy in the tank for tackling the ups.

 8) Group Riding Skills

-You’ll often find in a sportive that groups will fragment on climbs and, as the road kicks up and speeds drop, on still days the aerodynamic benefits of being on a wheel will rapidly diminish.
-You can still get a psychological boost from taking your pace off a rider in front though and, if you’ve got a headwind to battle into as well as the gradient, then tucking in behind another rider is a no-brainer.
-The real benefits to your climbing of possessing good group riding skills are the ability to save energy on flat sections, sit comfortably in the wheels and to use the respite to fuel and recover for the next climb.
-If you’re not relaxed in a group, you’ll potentially miss out on all these benefits, be wasting nervous energy and making the ride far more difficult than it needs to be.
+You will often find in a sportive that groups will fragment on climbs and, as the road kicks up and speeds drop, the aerodynamic benefits of being on a wheel will reduce.
+You can still get a psychological boost from pacing yourself off a rider in front though and, if you have got a headwind to battle into as well as the gradient, then tucking in behind another rider makes sense.
+Possessing good group riding skills can give real benefits to your climbing, with the ability to save energy on flat sections, sit comfortably in the wheels and to use the respite to fuel and recover for the next climb.
+If you are not relaxed in a group, you will potentially miss out on all these benefits, be wasting nervous energy and making the ride far more difficult than it needs to be.

-On professional riders’ bikes you’ll often see route notes taped to their stems or top tubes.
+On professional riders’ bikes you will often see route notes taped to their stems or top tubes.
 These notes will often detail climbs giving information on length, gradient, landmarks and where they occur within the ride.
-This allows the riders, especially if they haven’t been able to reconnoitre the route, to pace the climbs and know when they should be taking on fuel or trying to save some energy.
+This allows the riders, especially if they haven’t been able to check out the route before, to pace the climbs and know when they should be taking on fuel or trying to save some energy.
 Apply the same preparation to your sportives and training.
-Always try to get as much information about the route as possible, especially significant climbs and avoid any nasty uphill surprises.
-GPS file sharing has made this easy, there are plenty of forums if you want first hand accounts and many sportive organisers provide detailed route profiles.
+GPS file sharing has made this easy, there are plenty of forums if you want first-hand accounts and many sportive organisers provide detailed route profiles.

 10) Bike, kit and clothing

-Finally, although all riders can improve their climbing ability, we’ll never all be mountain goats.
+Finally, although all riders can improve their climbing ability, we will never all be mountain goats.
 If you are a bigger more powerful rider, consider playing to your strengths and targeting sportives, races and challenges that are more suited to you.
-Many of the Spring Classics, such as Paris-Roubaix and the Tour of Flanders, have accompanying sportives and conquering the pavé and headwinds of northern France and Belgium are just as much of an achievement as ticking off cols in the Alps and Pyrenees.
+Many of the Spring Classics, such as Paris-Roubaix, have accompanying sportives and conquering the pavé and headwinds of northern France and Belgium are just as much of an achievement as ticking off cols in the Alps and Pyrenees.
 Closer to home, take on some fast and flat time trials or consider giving track riding a go.